 Victoria Larsen’s research focuses on the impact of substance abuse treatment on health outcomes in the United States.
 Her current project links data on treatment facilities to health insurance claims, analyzing the eﬀect of types of treatment on future health outcomes, such as relapse and overdose.
 She is particularly interested in the impact of Medication-Assisted Treatment (MAT) which is used to treat opioid-use disorders.
 MAT has become substantially more available due to changes in regulation throughout the United States in the past decade, with 45% of facilities oﬀering some MAT in 2019 compared to 22% in 2010.
 This project also considers related questions, such as what factors are important when a patient is choosing which type of treatment to get, such as prices and distance to facilities.

 Christopher Mills’ research focuses on the economic analysis of child welfare, and he is passionate about using linked administrative data to study the causal effects of child welfare interventions on child and family wellbeing.
 His research interests include human capital formation in foster care, foster parent labor supply, and expert decision-making.
 In “Safe from Harm?
-Peer Effects and Criminal Capital Formation in Foster Care” (with co-author Sarah Font), Mills leverages machine learning techniques and exogenous variation in foster care peers to study how peer composition affects children’s future criminality, educational attainment, and risky behaviors, finding that a one standard-deviation increase in average peer risk score for a child in congregate care is associated with a 19% increase in the likelihood of entering prison by age 20.
+Peer Effects and Criminal Capital Formation in Foster Care” (with co-author Sarah Font), Mills leverages machine learning techniques and exogenous variation in foster care peers to study how peer composition affects children’s future criminality and risky behaviors, finding that peer influence is not a significant determinant of youth outcomes.
 In “More Money, Fewer Problems?
 The Effect of Foster Care Payments on Children’s Placement, Health Care Utilization, and Quality of Care” (with co-author Anna Chorniy), Mills shows that raising payments to foster families has surprisingly negligible effects on foster parent labor supply and child wellbeing, suggesting that foster care payments are not a cost-effective tool for improving children’s living conditions.
+Mills is currently evaluating the potential for algorithmic tools to improve the efficiency and equity of child welfare decisions.